akazukin5151/approportionment/README.md

 git checkout new
 cargo b --release
 mv target/release/approportionment/ target/release/approportionment-new

+# optionally set a fixed seed for deterministic data
+# (the binary does not use a seed based on the day of the year)
+# export SEED='1234'

 hyperfine --prepare 'rm -rf out' 'target/release/approportionment-{name} config/benchmark.dhall' -L name new,old
 ```